Veterinary Assistant Education Requirements

 Learn about the education and preparation needed to become a veterinary assistant.
 Get a quick view of the requirements as well as details about degree programs, job duties and professional licensing to find out if this is the career for you.

 A veterinary assistant helps a veterinarian to provide medical and health care for animals.
-Their duties include taking blood samples and administrating medication to animals as well as assisting during examinations and procedures.
-An associate's degree or a bachelor's degree along with job training and completion of a certification examination are required to become a veterinarian assistant.
+Their duties include taking blood samples and administrating medication to animals, as well as assisting during examinations and procedures.
+An associate's degree or a bachelor's degree along with job training and completion of a certification examination are required to become a veterinary assistant.

 |Projected Job Growth (2012-2022)*||10% for veterinary assistants and laboratory animal caretakers|

 |Median Salary (May 2013)*||$23,550 for veterinary assistants and laboratory animal caretakers|

 Sources: *U.S. Bureau of Labor Statistics

 Several educational options are available to those interested in becoming veterinarian assistants.
 Degree programs are often supplemented by on-the-job training or through an internship or externship.
 Community colleges with a veterinarian assistant program accredited by the American Veterinary Medical Association may offer a 2-year associate's degree program for interested students.
 Alternatively, 4-year bachelor of science programs are available at some colleges and universities for students looking for additional education.
 Regardless of the program, work experience and training must be supplemented in some way.

 The majority of veterinary assistant courses are built around scientific principles.
 Classes are designed to be a mixture of lecture and laboratory work, allowing for students to develop an understanding of scientific theory as well as hands-on experience.
 Courses in animal nursing, diagnostic imaging, physiology, animal terminology and anatomy help students develop the skills needed to handle and assist animals.